jennatnguyen/GirlHacks2024-GlitzNGlam/README.md

 ## Goals 💡
 - Allows users to experience the essence of 70s culture through a dress-up simulator and themed quizzes.
+- Users can listen to 70's disco music while navigating the website
 - Provides outfit inspiration, educational trivia, and a glimpse into the music and fashion of the disco era.

 # Engineering Details 🛠️